TommasoTarchi/Foundations_of_HPC-FinalProject/exercise2/README.md

 Where `OMP_PLACES` and `OMP_PROC_BIND` are enviroment variables used to set the threads affinity policy.

-The following block (until the two separating lines) is exactly the same for all `job.sh` files; the only difference is that when the number of cores is fixed `export OMP_NUM_THREADS=$ncores` is put in the previous block of instructions (`OMP_NUM_THREADS` is an enviroment variables used to set the number of openMP threads).
+The following block (until the two separating dashed lines) is exactly the same for all `job.sh` files; the only difference is that when the number of cores is fixed `export OMP_NUM_THREADS=$ncores` is put in the previous block of instructions (`OMP_NUM_THREADS` is an enviroment variables used to set the number of openMP threads).
 For instance:

 ````
 ### overwriting old datafiles and setting up new ones